Reduced classes and curve counting on surfaces II: calculations: Introduction

 The natural $\mathbb{C}^{*}$-action on the fibres of $X=K_S$ lifts to an action on the moduli space of stable pairs on $X$.
 One of the connected components of the fixed point locus is the moduli space of stable pairs on the surface $S$.
 (There can be other components containing stable pairs supported set-theoretically but not scheme-theoretically on $S$.)
 By $\C^*$-localisation we get a reduced obstruction theory on the moduli space of stable pairs on $S$.
 In \cite[Appendix A]{KT1}, written with D.~Panov, we are able to identify this reduced obstruction theory with the one that arises naturally in a completely different way.
 Namely, we take the zero locus of a section of a bundle over a natural smooth ambient space, then a section of another bundle over this zero locus cuts out the moduli space.

 This allows us to calculate the (reduced, residue) stable pair invariants of $S$ in terms of integrals over the smooth ambient space against the Euler classes of the two bundles.

-While it is a general principle that stable pairs are easier to calculate with than stable maps, we know of no other moduli problem where such direct calculation is possible.
-Usually obtaining explicit results is very complicated, involving various degeneration and localisation tricks.
+While it is a general principle that stable pairs are easier to calculate with than stable maps, we know of almost no other moduli problem where such direct calculation is possible.\footnote{The genus zero Gromov-Witten theory of complete intersections in convex varieties is perhaps the only other case.} Usually obtaining explicit results is very complicated, involving various difficult degeneration and localisation tricks.

 In forthcoming work \cite{PTKKV} this calculation provides one of the foundations of a computation of the full stable pairs theory of the twistor family of a K3 surface.
-Via Pandharipande and Pixton's recent proof of the MNOP conjecture for many 3-folds, this then gives a proof of the famous KKV formula for the Gromov-Witten invariants of K3 surfaces in all genera, degrees and for all multiple covers.
+Via Pandharipande and Pixton's recent proof of the MNOP conjecture for many 3-folds \cite{PaPi}, this then gives a proof of the famous KKV formula for the Gromov-Witten invariants of K3 surfaces in all genera, degrees and for all multiple covers.

 We split the calculation up into two cases.
 In the first we simplify things by using $H_1$-insertions \cite{BL, KT1} to cut the moduli space down to curves living in a single linear system $|L|$, where $c_1(L)=\beta$.
 When $L$ is sufficiently ample the moduli space is smooth, the reduced obstruction bundle vanishes and the expressions reduce to the intersection numbers encountered in \cite{KST}.
 In \cite{KST} some of these intersection numbers were related to counts of nodal curves on $S$ and used to prove the G\"ottsche conjecture.
 Here we work with arbitrary $L$ satisfying Condition \eqref{h2=0}, where the invariants with $H_1$-insertions include an extension of G\"ottsche's invariants to the non-ample case \cite[Section~5]{KT1}.
 We show that, just as in the G\"ottsche case, the invariants only depend on the four topological numbers $\beta^{2}$, $\beta.c_{1}(S)$, $c_{1}(S)^{2}$, $c_{2}(S)$.